 There are photo frames with family pictures in every home.
 Some people have a few of the most important ones and some want to put out as much as they can!
 Buying a frame for each picture is uncomfortable and soon you will run out of the free space for them.

-Instead use an old wooden window, it can hold several pictures and can be comfortable hanged on the wall.
+Instead, use an old wooden window, it can hold several pictures and can be comfortably hanged on the wall.
 The same idea you can use for hanging decorations.

 If you constantly forget about something or need to leave someone a message, transform an old window into a fancy chalkboard.
 This way you will always remember all the important things.

 311. Turn Your Old Windows Into Lovely Keepsakes!

 You can use your old house windows in countless different ways – and this is only one Read moreof them!
 If you want to clean up your garage or to free up some space to store other goods, then do not throw your window frames away: instead, you can turn them into outstanding photo displays.
 Project Details: cottageinstincts